 CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

-During the anatomy scan, a technician will take lots of measurements to make sure baby’s growth and development is on track.
+During the anatomy scan, a technician will take lots of measurements to make sure baby’s growth and development are on track.

 save article

-“This one’s got long legs,” the sonographer whispered as she poked my belly with a jelly-covered probe.
+“This one’s got long legs,” the ultrasound tech whispered as she poked my belly with a jelly-covered probe.
 It wasn’t exactly comfortable laying on that cold exam table, but I felt overjoyed in that moment.
-Minutes earlier, the technician had told me that I was having a girl.
+Minutes earlier, she had told me that I was having a girl.

-It’s normal to feel anxious about the 20-week ultrasound, when the technician will perform an anatomy scan.
+It’s normal to feel anxious about the 20-weeks pregnant ultrasound.
 It’s often an incredibly happy event—but it can sometimes reveal signs that something’s not quite right with your pregnancy or baby.
 Don’t panic; knowledge is power, and having more intel on what’s happening with you and baby can help your doctor develop an appropriate plan of action.
 Getting ready for this big, all-important appointment?
-Here’s what you can expect during your 20-week ultrasound.
+Here’s what you can expect during your 20-week ultrasound, according to prenatal experts.

 Related Video